Eshlyn greets you

+It felt like eyes were always on me despite my attempt at keeping a low profile.
+A halfway translucent spirit paused as I drifted past, their edges wavering with clear fingers that brushed over a wooden stall filled with faded silks.
 Another spirit sat on the steps of what seemed to be a tea shop.
 The figure shared the shape of an old man with hollowed-out features, staring into a cup that wasn’t actually there.
+He had to be one of the worst-looking spirits I’d seen, which I guess meant he was ancient and refusing to pass on.
 He didn’t blink.
-Didn’t move. just... waited.
-The stillness of his expression sent a shiver up my spine as I winced.
-This is creeping me out more than the woods did.
+Didn’t move. just...
+Waited.
+The stillness of his expression sent a shiver up my spine, creeping me the hell out.

 A sigh left my lips as I adjusted the satchel at my hip, fingers briefly brushing against the small glass vial near the top.
 I couldn't help but reflect on the strange blood from the undead troll I’d placed in it.
 The liquid sloshed in thick stickiness with every step, black as tar.

 Just before I begin to doubt my sense of direction, I turned the corner, finally spotting the polished wooden sign of The Witch’s Brew swaying slightly in the cold air.
 I had frequently used this corner as a reference point for exploring the rest of the city.
 The apothecary was wedged between two taller buildings, half-forgotten like the city had simply built around it and moved on.
 Despite its age, it still carried a comforting glow.
+The small glass window in the front was fogged over from within, faint candlelight flickering behind it.
+A small bundle of dried lavender and crushed rosemary hung above the doorframe.

-A familiar ghostly figure hovered behind the counter.
 The shopkeep here, Selene, was probably the nicest person I’d ever met, and it was a bit too early to begin including Dent in that assessment.
 Unlike many of the other spirits, she wasn’t a flickering wisp or a hazy afterimage of what once was.
 Her figure was more defined, almost appearing solid, though obviously still a spirit.
-I approached as she drifted smoothly between the shelves, arranging vials with precise, practiced motions.
+She’s the one who told me they fade with age, so I guess that meant she was young.

+“The claw marks down your side say differently, dear.”
 She peered at me with a questioning grin before placing a small corked bottle on the shelf.
-“The claw marks down your side say differently.
-Yet here you are, typical Remy, covered in mud and sass.”
-I chuckled at the comment, but she continued, “… and judging by the state of you, you didn’t stop by for tea.”
+“Yet here you are, typical Remy, covered in mud and sass.”
+I chuckled at the comment, but she continued, “…And judging by the state of you, you didn’t stop by for tea.”

-I turned slightly to notice the individual thoroughly stuffed behind a cluttered workbench, flipping the pages of a thick tome.
-She hadn’t noticed me yet, too focused on the book in front of her.
-A long moment passed before she dipped a glass dropper into a vial of bubbling liquid, carefully releasing one drop onto an outstretched leaf.
+She hadn’t noticed me yet, or anything for that matter.
+She was too focused on the book in front of her.
+A long, silent moment passed before she dipped a glass dropper into a vial of bubbling liquid, carefully releasing one drop onto an outstretched leaf.
 It curled inward with a simmer, blackening at the edges.
+“Too acidic,” she whispered, barely a breath, but I caught it, watching as she quickly adjusted her notes.

 Selene let out a light, amused sigh.
 “Eshlyn, please, put the book down for a moment.
 Our guest has something she’d like you to look at.”

 The elven figure barely glanced up as she stepped past the crowded desk, head tilted just enough for me to catch her eyes from behind the book.
-Green, like mine, but they stood out against her slightly blue-tinged skin, like polished emeralds beneath the sea.
+They were green, like mine, but they stood out against her slightly blue-tinged skin, like polished emeralds beneath the sea.
 She was a sea-elf.
 Full or half, I couldn’t tell, but her long, purple hair cascaded downward in soft waves, catching the candlelight in deep indigo hues.
-The strands drifted with each movement as if following a current.
+The strands drifted with movement as if following a current.

-Her gaze finally met my own.
-A flicker of assessment lingered before a long pause.
+Damn.
+She was beautiful, and I looked like shit.
 That’s when I realized her robes were far too fine for a place like this.
-The fabric was embroidered with silver threads, and the kind of detailing that displayed wealth and status.
+The fabric was embroidered with silver threads.
+The kind of detailing that displayed wealth and status.
 Her posture said the same, practiced and pretentious in all the ways I hated.

-As her eyes drifted downwards.
-I could tell she was taking in the ragged cloak, torn remnants of ill-fitting armor, and scuffed boots caked in dried forest dirt… And there it was, the subtle shift I knew all too well.
-Not an alarm or curiosity.
-Just... disdain.
+Her gaze finally met my own.
+A flicker of assessment lingered before a long pause.
+I could tell she was taking in my ragged cloak, torn remnants of ill-fitting armor, and scuffed boots caked in dried forest dirt… And there it was, the look I knew all too well.
+She stared at me with the king of pompous disdain that said I was below her and should know it.

 Selene gave me an amused glance but didn’t step in.

-I couldn’t resist, so I leaned my elbows on the counter, continuing to watch her work.
-“So.
-Are you always this friendly, or is the overwhelming affection just for me?”
+“Mhmm…” I couldn’t resist, so I leaned my elbows on the counter, continuing to watch her work.
+“Are you always this friendly, or is the overwhelming affection just for me?”

+“How amusing.
+The mut can speak.”
 She didn’t even look up.
 “Are you always hopelessly insufferable, or am I getting special treatment?”

 I held back the oncoming grin sliding its way across my face.
-Rich girl can punch back.

-A low chuckle escaped my mouth before I could wind my amusement back in, but my attention drew back to the vial in her hands as she swirled the liquid, watching it move under the candlelight.
+A low chuckle escaped my lips before I could wind my amusement back in, but my attention drew back to the vial in her hands as she swirled the liquid, watching it move under the candlelight.
+Then, for the first time, her brows furrowed slightly, as if she actually might be interested in… Whatever it was.

-Then, for the first time, her brows furrowed slightly, as if she actually might be interested in… whatever it was.
 She set the vial down and pulled out a thin metal needle, dipping it into the liquid before letting a single drop fall onto a clean glass plate.

 Eshlyn leaned in, her fingers tightening slightly around the edge of the plate as she turned back to Selene.
-“It’s not congealing properly, and there’s something…” She narrowed her eyes, watching the way the drop of blood pulsed unnaturally. “...I’m not sure of.”
+“It’s not congealing properly, and there’s something…” She narrowed her eyes, watching the way the drop of blood moved unnaturally. “...I’m not sure of.”
 Her head tilted in silent curiosity.
 “I’ll need more time.”

 Eshlyn quickly capped the vial, finally looking at me directly.
 “Where did you get this?”

 “Undead troll,” I said before following up.
 “Well.
 Formerly undead.
-Now I guess it’s just… dead?”
+Now I guess it’s just… Dead?”

 She hummed softly, intrigued but unconvinced.
 “A druid, then?”

 I tried to stop my eyes from lighting up before letting out a dramatic scoff, “Thirty?!
+C’mon.
 That’s practically robbery.”

 Selene smiled.
 “You just told me you got them for free.”

+Damn.
+Got me there.
 I narrowed my eyes, crossing my arms.
 “Fifty.”

 She lifted a brow.
 “Thirty-five”